-Topics: Planning, Operational Performance Management (OPM), driver-based, Business Analytics, Business Performance Management (BPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Alight Planning, Integrated Business Planning, Spreadsheets
+Topics: Planning, Office of Finance, Operational Performance Management (OPM), driver-based, Business Analytics, Business Performance Management (BPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Integrated Business Planning, Spreadsheets

 As the third calendar quarter draws to an end, most companies will be preparing their financial close, which is part of the ongoing accounting cycle.
 Periodic closing is a core finance function.
 Since companies found they could substantially shorten their closing intervals with computer-based accounting systems in the 1990s, there has be an ongoing focus to keep shortening the time it takes to close, and for good reason.
 For companies that must file financial statements with investors, closing the books sooner provides more time to devote to preparing and organizing the statements.
 And as regulations shorten deadlines for these filings, it puts pressure on the accounting department to finish this phase sooner.
 In our last benchmark research, a majority of companies wanted to accelerate their close, especially if it takes more than five business days, and nearly one-third (31%) of companies wanted to shorten their close to have more time for analysis and auditing before publishing their financial statements.
 Since this data is usually the most important component of a periodic review, a faster close lets assessments take place sooner and therefore become more actionable.
 Indeed, more than half (58%) of participants in our research said the major benefit of accelerating the close is getting financial or management information out sooner.

-Topics: Reporting, closing, Consolidation, Fast close, management reporting, process management, process redesign, Business Performance Management (BPM), Financial Performance Management (FPM), benchmark research, Financial Performance Management, financial reporting, SEC, spreadsheet
+Topics: Office of Finance, Reporting, closing, Consolidation, Fast close, Business Performance Management (BPM), Financial Performance Management (FPM), benchmark, Financial Performance Management, financial reporting, SEC

 The globalization of business is having a profound impact on corporate taxation worldwide, which shouldn’t surprise anyone who covers international tax laws.
 The impacts on corporations operating in multiple national jurisdictions (which today, especially in Europe, includes a large number of midsize companies) are both positive and negative.
 Positive in the sense that corporate tax rates, tax benefits, reporting and other aspects of tax regulation are subject to competitive moves by countries as a way of attracting businesses.
 Ireland, for example, long ago crafted the most aggressively company-friendly tax structure in Europe, but now the U.K. and other countries are reducing rates and providing tax incentives for investment and operations within their borders.
 Even the United States seems poised to overhaul its corporate tax structure.
 At the same time, there are negative trends in the sense that increasing government cooperation in areas such as transfer pricing reduces a company’s freedom to optimize its tax incidence by artfully managing revenue recognition.

-Topics: multinational, Tax, tax compliance, tax department, tax optimization, tax planning, Business Analytics, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), international tax
+Topics: Office of Finance, Tax, Business Analytics, Business Performance Management (BPM), CFO, Financial Performance Management (FPM)

 I recently participated in a panel discussion about the rise in the use of rolling forecasts in corporate planning.
 I’m not surprised by this trend; I have encouraged it.
 Ever since the financial crisis started three years ago, I’ve been writing that companies should rethink how they plan and budget to respond to increasing business volatility.
 Rolling forecasts are useful because they continually extend the formal planning horizon out more than a year rather than having it stop abruptly at the end of a company’s fiscal year.
 They can be the right first step in improving the effectiveness of a company’s budgeting process, but ultimately I believe that organizations need to adopt a better approach to planning – what I refer to as integrated business planning.
 Moreover, companies that want to adopt a rolling forecast approach must first make important changes to their planning and budgeting processes to make them leaner, more focused and faster.

-Topics: Performance Management, Planning, Social Media, forecasting, Operational Performance Management (OPM), Budgeting, IBP, rolling forecast, rolling quarters, Business Analytics, Business Collaboration, Business Mobility, Cloud Computing, Business Performance Management (BPM), CFO, COO, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), Integrated Business Planning
+Topics: Big Data, Performance Management, Planning, Social Media, Office of Finance, Operational Performance Management (OPM), Budgeting, IBP, Business Analytics, Business Collaboration, Business Mobility, Cloud Computing, Business Performance Management (BPM), CFO, COO, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), Integrated Business Planning

 IBM’s announced pending acquisition of Algorithmics is an important addition to the company’s portfolio of business applications aimed at financial services companies, and it is thematically consistent with its other acquisitions in risk management and analytics such as IBM’s OpenPages risk management documentation that I have already assessed.
 It’s also a good fit for IBM’s professional services organization, which has a significant position in the financial services industry.

-Topics: GRC, Operational Performance Management (OPM), Dodd-Frank, Business Analytics, Governance, Risk & Compliance (GRC), Business Performance Management (BPM), compliance, Financial Performance Management (FPM), Information Management (IM), risk management, Algorithmics, capital adequacy, financial regulation, financial services, insurance regulation
+Topics: GRC, Office of Finance, Operational Performance Management (OPM), Dodd-Frank, Business Analytics, Governance, Risk & Compliance (GRC), Business Performance Management (BPM), compliance, Financial Performance Management (FPM), Information Management (IM), capital adequacy, financial regulation, Financial Services